G3AN: Disentangling Appearance and Motion for Video Generation: Approach

-In this paper, we study a module of Self-Attention (SA), enabling our $G$ to utilize cues from all spatio-temporal feature positions and efficiently model relationships between widely separated regions.
-However, such spatio-temporal self-attention requires heavy computation processing, in particular if it is used on larger feature maps of $G$.
-Therefore, we propose to factorize spatio-temporal self-attention, as shown in Figure~\ref{fig:self_attention}.
-The factorized spatio-temporal SA (F-SA) consists of a Temporal-wise SA (\mbox{T-SA}), followed by a Spatial-wise SA (S-SA) mechanism.
-Such factorization reduces the complexity, allowing for application of the \mbox{F-SA} on larger feature maps.
+\textbf{Factorized spatio-temporal Self-Attention (F-SA)}.
+Despite Self-Attention (SA) has been successfully applied in image generation within SAGAN~\cite{zhang2018self}, however it has not been explored in the context of spatio-temporal video generation yet.
+Here, we incorporate a spatio-temporal SA module, enabling $G$ to utilize cues from all spatio-temporal feature positions and model relationships between widely separated regions.
+However, computing correlation between each position with all the others in a 3D spatio-temporal feature map is very computationally expensive, particularly if it is applied on higher feature maps in $G$.
+Therefore, we propose a novel \textit{factorized spatio-temporal self-attention}, namely F-SA, as shown in Figure~\ref{fig:self_attention}.
+F-SA consists of a Temporal-wise SA (T-SA), followed by a Spatial-wise SA (S-SA).
+Such factorization reduces the computational complexity, allowing for application of the F-SA on larger feature maps.

-In our $G^3AN$ architecture, we apply the F-SA mechanism on the output of the $G^3_{3}$ in the $G_V$ stream, which has shown to improve the quality of generated videos.
-We refer to Section~\ref{lab:experiments} for evaluation of our architecture, where we apply the proposed self-attention mechanism at various hierarchy-layers of the $G^3AN$.
+In our G$^{3}$AN, we apply F-SA on the output of the G$^3_{3}$ in the $G_V$ stream, which achieve best video quality.
+We report related evaluation results of applying F-SA at various hierarchy-layers of the G$^{3}$AN in Section~\ref{lab:experiments}.